ied206/Joveler.Compression/Joveler.Compression.ZLib/README.md

 ## Features

+Joveler.Compression.ZLib exposes fast zlib capabilities with backed by zlib-ng.

-- ZLibStream, the stream implementation conforms [RFC 1950](https://www.ietf.org/rfc/rfc1950.txt)
+- ZLibStream, the stream implementation conforms [RFC 1950](https://www.ietf.org/rfc/rfc1950.txt).
-- Improved DeflateStream and GZipStream, conforming [RFC 1951](https://www.ietf.org/rfc/rfc1951.txt) and [RFC 1952](https://www.ietf.org/rfc/rfc1952.txt)
+- Improved DeflateStream and GZipStream, conforming [RFC 1951](https://www.ietf.org/rfc/rfc1951.txt) and [RFC 1952](https://www.ietf.org/rfc/rfc1952.txt).
+- Fast Adler32 and CRC32 checksum.

+## How is Joveler.Compression.ZLib different from System.IO.Compression?

+.NET BCL also provides [System.IO.Compression](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression) for handling zlib streams.

+Here is the list where this library differs from .NET BCL:

+1. Joveler.Compression.ZLib ships with fast zlib-ng fork, and performs better than .NET BCL.
+1. System.IO.Compression lacks some zlib capabilities, which Joveler.Compression.ZLib does.
+    - System.IO.Compression did not support ZLibStream and GZipStream until .NET 6.0, and still does not in .NET Framework.
+    - System.IO.Compression did not support best compressoin level until .NET 6.0, and still does not in .NET Framework.
-- Adler32 and CRC32 checksum
+    - System.IO.Compression does not expose Adler32 and CRC32 checksum functions.

 ## Support